-Sri Lanka is home to 8 species of Bufonids.
-The Bufonidae in Sri Lanka consisits of three genera: Adenomus, Bufo and Duttaphrynus.
-The genus Adenomus is endemic to Sri Lanka and therefore all Adenomus species are considered as relict species.
+Sri Lanka is home to 7 species of Bufonids.
+The Bufonidae in Sri Lanka consisits of two genera: Adenomus and Duttaphrynus.
+The genus Adenomus is endemic to Sri Lanka.

 Genus -Adenomus Cope, 1860

 Adenomus species are characterised by their slender habitus and moist warty skin.
 They have comparatively long limbs and the finger edges are smooth.
 Species of Adenomus also lack the supra-orbital ridge which is prominant in Bufo species.
 Two species of Adenomus are found in Sri Lanka.